supabase/realtime/README.md

 1. listening to PostgreSQL's replication functionality (using PostgreSQL's logical decoding)
 2. converting the byte stream into JSON
-3. broadcasting to all connected clients over websockets
+3. broadcasting to all connected clients over WebSockets

 `Realtime RLS` server works by:

 1. polling PostgreSQL's replication functionality (using PostgreSQL's logical decoding and [wal2json](https://github.com/eulerto/wal2json) output plugin)
 2. passing database changes to a [Write Ahead Log Realtime Unified Security (WALRUS)](https://github.com/supabase/walrus) PostgresSQL function and receiving a list of authorized users depending on Row Level Security (RLS) policies
 3. converting the changes into JSON
-3. broadcasting to authorized users over websockets
+3. broadcasting to authorized users over WebSockets

 ### Why not just use PostgreSQL's `NOTIFY`?